cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Intent Specification and Evaluation Metrics
-In this challenge problem, we evaluate how adaptations made by planner that uses a learned model partially restore intent (e.g., switching to an alternative Kinect, less accurate navigation algorithm).
+In this challenge problem, we evaluate how adaptations made by a planner that uses a learned model partially restore intent (e.g., switching to an alternative Kinect, less accurate navigation algorithm).
 We measure quality as an approximate measure of how closely the behavior of a system meets its intent.

 ### Intent Specification